robert17/iotf-rtd/docs/devices/device_mgmt/requests.rst

 |

-After the IoT Platform received the notify of a completed firmware update it will trigger a last request on the ``iotdm-1/cancel``-topic for cancelation of the observation of the ``mgmt.firmware``-field.
+After the IoT Platform received the notify of a completed firmware update it will trigger a last request on the ``iotdm-1/cancel`` topic for cancellation of the observation of the ``mgmt.firmware`` field.
-After a response with ``rc`` set to ``200`` was sent the firmware update request is completed.
-Example:
+After a response with ``rc`` set to ``200`` is sent the firmware update request is completed.
+Here is an example:

 .. code::